serebrov/.emacs/README.md

 # Problems to solve

 Some problems with evil and my setup:
+- undo after restar
+- "z=" does not replace explicitely with correct spelling (or I don't know how)
+- The ">" in normal mode messes up indentation
+- Add of find a ":GBrowse" command
+- The "Enter" in normal mode creates new line
+  - In Vim it folds/unfolds the code (but I don't use it much, so NOOP is also fine)
+- The "*" behavoir
+  - in my vim setup in normal mode pressing `*` searches for the word under the cursor it also stays on the current word this should be a piece of custom setup, need to find and replicate it in emacs config
+- LSP setup
+  - "gt" in python source suggests to find tags table
+    - in my vim setup that triggers the "go to definition" action.
 - setup spellchecking
 - SQL mode, something similar to vim's db-ext
   - have some configuration for available databases